emoore0/football-analysis/README.md

 ### The tool is a Flask application developed in Python that ingests a variety of .csv files.
 The .csv files are used to create a number of graphics in matplotlib detailing in order the best in a certain catergory.
 These catergories include:

- -Home/Away outcomes
+ - Home/Away outcomes
- -Both team to score clean sheets
+ - Both team to score clean sheets
- -Corners
+ - Corners
- -League player specific stats
+ - League player specific stats

  The python scipt is automatically deployed through a Docker container built using a CI/CD pipeline using Github Actions that is ultimately hosted on an Azure or AWS VM.